Lukylix/Bulby/README.md

 - **Possibility to position main elements at the bottom**:
   This feature provides the capability to position services section, at the bottom of the webpage.
 With this option, you can choose to place essential components towards the bottom of the page, offering a new view to your background.

+- **Specify main columns number**:
+  This feature allows you to specify the number of columns for the main content section of your homepage.

 ### Configuration

 #### Sub columns layout